TUNISIA – Tunis & Mediterranean Coast

 La Galite is an island in the Mediterranean NW of Bizerte.

 Ichkeul Lake.
-20 kilometres from Bizerte, this UNESCO listed lake, the lake and wetlands of Ichkeul National Park are an important stopping-over point for hundreds of thousands of migrating birds: ducks, geese, storks, and pink flamingoes.
+20 kilometres from Bizerte, this UNESCO-listed lake, the lake and wetlands of Ichkeul National Park are an important stopping-over point for hundreds of thousands of migrating birds: ducks, geese, storks, and pink flamingoes.
 Dam construction on the lake’s feeder rivers has produced major changes favouring salt-loving plants producing a sharp reduction in the migratory bird populations.

 Feidja National Park is located in Northwest Tunisia and has an area of 2,765 hectares (6,830 acres).
-It is home to many animals, notably, Barbary stag, African golden wolf, and Barbary boar.
+It is home to many animals, notably, the Barbary stag, African golden wolf, and Barbary boar.

 About admin